gapgustavo/DjangoStudy/README.md

 Click the "Add Movie" button on the home page.
 Enter the movie title and summary in the provided fields.
 Click "Add Movie" to add the movie to the list.

+#### Edit a movie:

+Click the pen icon next to the movie you want to edit.

 #### Remove a movie: